In 2026, the teams pulling ahead aren't the ones with the biggest headcount.

 5. Use Technology for Quick and Useful Feedback, Especially AI

-Use AI tools that study voice and automatic quality assurance systems.
+Use AI call audit tools that study voice and automatic quality assurance systems.
 These can help you work more effectively and understand things better.

 Give feedback to agents quickly after the audit.
 When feedback is given soon after the real conversation, it has a bigger effect.
 Respond fast to negative comments.
 A quick follow-up can be very important.